Martin SKALSKÝ on environment protection: “People must be active and demand changes” (watch video or read)

 • We publish them on a daily basis!

-The best way to read GOOD NEWS is in our social networks, such as our brand new Telegram channel (please subscribe and share).
-After appearing in Telegram, the GOOD NEWS show up in our Facebook and LinkedIn feeds, which you are also welcome to follow.
-And, if you prefer even shorter texts, you may subscribe to our X (former Twitter)
+The best way to read GOOD NEWS is in our social networks, such as our new WhatsApp channel and Telegram channel (please subscribe and share).
+After appearing in WhatsApp and Telegram, the GOOD NEWS show up in our Facebook and LinkedIn feeds, which you are also welcome to follow.
+And, if you prefer even shorter texts, you may subscribe to our X (former Twitter) or Instagram

 We do not use bots, tricks, or commercial ads to build up our readership, so if you like our information, please take a minute to share and invite your friends and contacts to our channels.
 Thank you, we cover what matters - to you!